dlshriver/dnnv/docs/getting_started/basic_usage.rst

 for a network.
 It accepts networks specified in the ONNX format, and properties specified in our property DSL (which is explained in more detail :doc:`here <../going_further/specifying_properties>`).
+Networks can be converted to ONNX format by using native export utilities, such as ``torch.onnx.export`` in `PyTorch`_, or by using an external conversion tool, such as `MMDNN`_.

 We provide several example networks and properties, `available here <http://cs.virginia.edu/~dls2fc/eran_benchmark.tar.gz>`_.